 Primary Care Update: Dermatology, Sports Medicine, and Pharmacology is organized by MCE Conferences and will be held from Feb 15 - 17, 2020 at Disney's Grand Californian Hotel & Spa, Anaheim, California, United States of America.
 Target Audience: All Physicians and other Healthcare Professionals seeking clinical information about issues in Dermatology, Sports Medicine and Pharmacology.
 Accreditation: This live activity is being reviewed and will be acceptable for up to 12 Prescribed credits by the American Academy of Family Physicians.
 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to the AMA PRA category 1 credit toward the AMA Physicians Recognition Award.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
 Pharmacology Credits: This course is being reviewed for up to 12 CE credits, 4 of which may be applied toward Pharmacology.
 (Note: please verify this with your Medical Board) Overview: This conference is designed to provide primary care practitioners with up-to-date, evidence-based information on commonly encountered issues in Dermatology, Sports Medicine and Pharmacology while suggesting pragmatic approaches to clinical management.
 The discussion-based format of the conference will encourage audience participation through dynamic lectures, case-based studies, and hands-on workshops.
 Keynote speakers will present and critically assess recent advancements and industry updates in Dermatology, Sports Medicine and Pharmacology with the goal of enhancing the knowledge-base and core competence of attendees.
 The successful completion of this interactive program diagnosing, treating, and prescribing the most effective courses of treatment, with the ultimate goal of improving patient outcomes.
 Topics and Objectives: An Algorithmic Approach to the Patient with a Rash Objectives: 1) Discuss how to approach a patient with a rash 2) Review morphologic terminology 3) Understand how to use morphology to build a differential diagnosis and workup for a rash Benign and Malignant Skin Lesions: Practical tips for Primary Care Objectives: 1) Review clinical presentations of common benign and malignant skin lesions 2) Discuss risk factors for skin cancer and when to refer patients to dermatology for skin checks 3) Understand basic medical and surgical techniques for diagnosis and treatment Eczema and Psoriasis Objectives: 1) Recognize classic eczema and psoriasis morphology as well as more unusual presentations 2) Differentiate atopic dermatitis from other eczema subtypes 3) Review basic management for flares and maintenance, and the therapeutic ladder for difficult cases 4) Understand risk of co-morbidities and when to refer to dermatology Skin infections Objectives: 1) Review morphology and diagnosis of common viral, bacterial, fungal and parasitic skin infections 2) Discuss management strategies for common infections (tinea, herpes, staph and others) Concussion Update Objectives: 1) Recall the etiology, pathophysiology, and signs and symptoms of concussion 2) Utilize concussion assessment tools to assess and manage concussion 3) Determine medical clearance and return to learn and play recommendations 4) Consider when and how to interpret neuropsychological testing 5) Define T-second impact syndrome and its complications/significance Exercise Rx, What and For Whom?
 Objectives: 1) Distinguish health benefits that can be attained from regular physical activity 2) Prepare effective exercise prescriptions using the FITT-PRO 3) Address barriers to implementation that may exist for some patients Tendonitis: The Challenges and Controversies Objectives: 1) Define and differentiate types of tendonopathy 2) Select evidence-based treatments for tendonopathy 3) Determine indications, benefits, and harms from injections for tendonopathy Sports Medicine Exam Tips and Tricks Objectives: 1) Determine when urgent referral is needed for a hand injury based on the history and physical exam 2) Select the most appropriate examination for certain musculoskeletal complaints 3) Perform appropriate testing to evaluate foot and ankle injuries that may require further testing or referral Managing Diabetic Ketoacidosis Emergencies Objectives: 1) Assess patients presenting with diabetic ketoacidosis using biomarkers 2) Evaluate patients presenting with diabetic ketoacidosis using clinical signs and symptoms 3) Describe pharmacologic and non-pharmacologic management of diabetic ketoacidosis 4) Evaluate patients for appropriateness of initial insulin bolus use and sodium bicarbonate administration 5) Evaluate patients for resolution of diabetic ketoacidosis Management of Toxicologic Emergencies Objectives: 1) Describe basic clinical pharmacokinetic principles including absorption, distribution, metabolism, and excretion 2) Recognize toxidromes of commonly seen pharmacologic overdoses 3) Interview patients who present with potential or actual overdoses to procure important medical information 4) Apply knowledge of toxic presentations and reversal agents to manage acute overdoses 5) Manage toxic presentations in the setting of substances of abuse 6) Utilize appropriate resources to manage toxicological emergencies Keeping Up with the Kinetics: A Review of Clinical Pharmacokinetics Objectives: 1) Discuss basic clinical pharmacokinetics concepts of absorption, distribution, metabolism, and excretion 2) List the variables used in calculating creatinine clearance 3) Describe potential pitfalls in calculating creatinine clearance 4) Evaluate patients for dose adjustment needs in the setting of renal failure 5) Describe basic one‐compartment and multi‐compartmental concepts in clinical pharmacokinetics 6) Describe basic linear and non‐linear concepts in clinical pharmacokinetic 7) Evaluate patients for drug toxicities Fake It Til You Make It: How the Placebo Effect Impacts Clinical Practice Objectives: 1) Compare and contrast the placebo and nocebo effects 2) Discuss explanatory mechanisms for the placebo and nocebo effects 3) Discuss pitfalls in clinical trial design that may increase placebo response rates 4) Describe the pharmacist’s role in managing patient expectations and mitigating placebo and nocebo effects Note: Content is subject to change without notice.
 Please refer to the activity website for the most current information.

-American Academy of Forensic Sciences (AAFS) 72nd Annual Scientific Meeting is organized by American Academy of Forensic Sciences (AAFS) and would be held during Feb 17 - 22, 2020 at Anaheim Convention Center, Anaheim, California, United States of America.
-Additional Details will be posted as soon as they are available.
+2020 American Academy of Forensic Sciences (AAFS) Annual Scientific Meeting is organized by the American Academy of Forensic Sciences (AAFS).
+The session will be held from Feb 17 - 22, 2020 at Anaheim Convention Center, Anaheim, California, United States of America.
+Learning Objectives: • Acknowledge the ideology and roles of forensic science disciplines • Evaluate current concepts and practices • Discuss forensic science issues associated with science, evidence and the law • Discover strategies for researching descriptive studies, technology and methods, diagnostics, interpretation, and testimony • Evaluate administrative functions performed by forensic scientists Additional Details will be posted as soon as information is available.

 Feb 17 - 22, 2020 | Anaheim, California